Luke 13:22-24

 It’s, corresponds to this opportunity closing, but Jesus has been on the move, as we said, ever since Luke 9:51.
 When he determined to go to Jerusalem, he’s eager to complete his mission.
 He came to die for the sins of his people.
 He came to grant their full access into God’s Kingdom before God’s throne, that they might call God Father like he does.

-And in verse, Luke 9:51, we read, you can look at it there, If you like to flip back Luke 9:51, we see, “When the days drew near for him to be taken up he set his face to go to Jerusalem.”
+And in Luke 9:51, we read, you can look at it there, if you like to, flip back Luke 9:51, we see, “When the days drew near for him to be taken up he set his face to go to Jerusalem.”
 That’s Luke 9:51.
-Luke 9:22 by thirty verses earlier he just said the Son of Man is gonna be rejected, suffer many things, be rejected, die.
+Luke 9:22 about thirty verses earlier he just said the Son of Man is gonna be rejected, suffer many things, be rejected, die.
 And he’s determined to get there.
 He’s resolute.

 He’s been through Galilee, all through Galilee.
-He’s been through Judea, ventured into Sumeria, and now he’s come into Peoria.
+He’s been through Judea, ventured into Samaria, and now he’s come into Perea.
 And the entire land of Israel is inhabited by comfortable people.
 People who are spiritually lazy.
 People who are asleep.
 They are at ease but at ease for no good reason.

-Jesus knows that for these people judgment is coming.
-Divine judgment for the rejection of Israel’s Messiah, so as he as he visits with the people.
-Going from town to city to village to hamlet he’s, as he visits with them they seem to be fast asleep.
+And Jesus knows that for these people judgment is coming.
+Divine judgment for the rejection of Israel’s Messiah, so as he, as he visits with the people, going from town to city to village to hamlet he’s, as he visits with them, they seem to be fast asleep.
 They seem to be resting on their laurels.
 They’re, they’re happily settled in a false assurance.

 Synagogue attendance.
 Ritual observance.
 Participation in the synagogue duties.
 Jewish identity in all parts of the country.
 Whether it’s large cities like Jerusalem or smaller towns like Capernaum or villages and hamlets of the rural areas, people are trusting in the wrong things.
 They haven’t even attained to the list we read out of Philippians chapter 3 that Paul had.
 They’re not even close.